These nine fun Thanksgiving Day activities for kids and toddlers can make the day fun for everyone!

 Let everyone watch as they try to draw simple shapes.

-This seems so simple, but it is one of my kids’ very favorites!
+This seems so simple, but it is always a big hit because it’s super funny!

 Another simple paper and pencil game, this one can be downright silly!